Stochastic Nonconvex Optimization with Large Minibatches: Minibatch-prox (MP) for nonconvex smooth loss

 We can not keep decreasing the objective in this way for more than $\frac{2 \gamma \rbr{\phi (\w_0) - \phi^*}}{\varepsilon^2}$ iterations.

 The following simple lemma makes this intuition more precise when we have an approximate minimizer at each iteration.
-A similar and more general result (which applies to constrained optimization/composite objectives) can be found in~\citet[Lemma~4.1]{Allen-Zhu17a}. \begin{lem} Let $F_t(\w)$ be defined in~\eqref{e:reduction}, with the exact minimizer $\w_t^*$.
-Assume that we apply a possibly randomized algorithm $\calA$ to obtain an approximate minimizer $\w_t$ satisfying
+A similar and more general result (which applies to constrained optimization/composite objectives) can be found in~\citet[Lemma~4.1]{Allen-Zhu17a}. \begin{lem} Let $F_t(\w)$ be defined in~\eqref{e:reduction}.
+If we apply a possibly randomized algorithm $\calA$ to obtain an approximate minimizer $\w_t$ satisfying

-where the expectation is taken over all the randomness in $\calA$ at iteration $t$.
-Then we have